-Within 3-5 days, you will receive an email with directions to access your Student Aid Report.
+About three to five days after you've submitted your FAFSA, you'll get an email with directions for accessing your Student Aid Report.
 The colleges you listed on your FAFSA will have access to your SAR shortly after you do.
-You can check the status of your application by calling the Federal Student Aid Information Center (1.800.433.3243), or by logging into the Department of Ed website with your FSA ID.
+You can check the status of your application by calling the Federal Student Aid Information Center or logging into the Department of Ed website with your FSA ID.

-Your school has the ultimate say in whether you get the Perkins Loan.
-Financial eligibility does not guarantee that you’ll receive the loan.
-Schools with better funding, or with better financial aid programs, may be able to offer more Perkins loans.
+Your school has the ultimate say in whether you get the Perkins loan.
+Financial eligibility does not guarantee you'll receive the loan.
+Schools with better funding or better financial aid programs might be able to offer more Perkins loans to students.

 If You're Offered a Perkins Loan, Should You Take It?

-So you've gone through all this work to apply for federal financial aid, and your school offers you a Perkins loan in your financial aid package.
-You can choose to take the loan, or you can refuse the aid.
+So you've gone through all this work to apply for federal financial aid and your school offers you a Perkins loan in your financial aid package.
+Nice!
+You can choose to take the loan or you can refuse the aid.
 What do you do?

 If you've determined that you need to take out loans to help pay for school, the Perkins loan could be a great option for you, particularly if you're planning on working in public service after you graduate.
-Working in certain fields qualifies Perkins loan borrowers for loan cancellation - you could potentially get up to 100% of your loan canceled, which means you wouldn't end up paying a dime.
-You can read more about Perkins loan cancellation here.
+Why?
+Working in certain fields qualifies Perkins loan borrowers for loan cancellation—you could potentially get up to 100% of your loan canceled, which means you wouldn't end up paying a dime.

-If you're choosing between a Perkins loan and another loan, the Perkins loan will almost always be the better financial option.
-Interest rates are low, as I mentioned earlier in this post, and no interest accrues while you're in school or for 9 months after you leave.
+If you're deciding between a Perkins loan and another loan, the Perkins loan will almost always be the better financial option.
+Interest rates are very low, as I mentioned before, and no interest accrues while you're in school or for nine months after you leave.
 As a result, you'll end up paying less in the long run.

-All in all, Perkins loans are great options for students who need loans to help finance their educations.
+All in all, Perkins loans are great options for students who need to take out loans to finance their education.
 They're particularly good options for students who are interested in public service.
 It's hard to go wrong with a Perkins loan!

-If you're researching Perkins loans, you should definitely learn more about other federal financial aid programs as well.
-Check out our guides on the Pell Grant, Direct Subsidized loan, and Direct Unsubsidized loan.
+If you're researching Perkins loans, you should definitely learn more about other federal financial aid programs, too.
+Check out our expert guides on the Pell Grant, Direct Subsidized loan, and Direct Unsubsidized loan.